Axect/cv_typst/cv.typ

     align(left)[
         *The 3rd workshop on Symmetry and Structure of the Universe*, JBNU, Korea\
         \
-        *Cosmology workshop on the crossroads of astrophysics and particle physics*, KIAS, Korea\
+        *Cosmology workshop on the crossroads of astrophysics and particle physics*, Hongcheon, Korea\
         \
         *Workshop on Black Holes and Gravitational Waves*, IBS, Korea\
         \
-        *Workshop on Dark Universe*, Yonsei BRL, Korea\
+        *Workshop on Dark Universe*, Yeosu, Korea\
         \
-        *AI and Quantum Information for Particle Physics*, Gwangju, Korea\
+        *AI and Quantum Information for Particle Physics*, KAIST, Korea\
         \
         *27th International Summer Institute on Phenomenology of Elementary Particle Physics and Cosmology*, Nantou, Taiwan\
         \
         *Machine Learning in Particle Theory 2023*, Oppenheim, Germany\
         \
-        *AI and Quantum Information Applications in Fundamental Physics*, Daejeon, Korea\
+        *AI and Quantum Information Applications in Fundamental Physics*, Gwangju, Korea\
         \
     ]
 )